-Since polypropylene is the same polymer as the package body, closures and dispensers made of it will be captured and processed with PP. This increases the reclaimers yield and reduces possible waste.
+Since polypropylene is the same as the package body, closures, pour spouts, and dispensers made of it will be captured and processed with PP. This increases the reclaimers yield and reduces possible waste.

 Polyethylene closures are detrimental to recycling.

 Since polyethylene floats in water like polypropylene it is not separated in the reclaimers float-sink tank.
-When blended with PP it negatively affects stiffness and impact properties.
+When polyethylene is blended with polypropylene, it negatively affects the impact properties.
 Although very small amounts of PE, such as that contributed by labels, are regularly accepted by PP reclaimers, closures and dispensers comprise a larger weight percentage of the package and therefore a greater negative affect.

 Closure systems without liners are preferred.